Jean Seberg: FBI COINTELPRO operation

 During the late 1960s, Seberg provided financial support to groups supporting civil rights, such as the NAACP as well as Native American school groups such as the Meskwaki Bucks at the Tama County settlement near her hometown of Marshalltown, for whom she purchased $500 worth of basketball uniforms.

-As part of its extended campaign to smear and discredit black liberation and anti-war groups, which began in 1968, the FBI became aware of several gifts Seberg had made to the Black Panther Party, totaling an estimated $10,500 in contributions; these were noted among a list of other celebrities in FBI internal documents later declassified and released to the public under FOIA requests.
+As part of its extended COINTELPRO campaign to smear and discredit the Black power and anti-Vietnam War movements, which began in 1968, the FBI became aware of several gifts Seberg had made to the Black Panther Party, totaling an estimated $10,500 in contributions.
+These were noted among a list of other celebrities in FBI internal documents that were later declassified and released to the public under FOIA requests.

 The FBI operation against Seberg, directly overseen by J. Edgar Hoover, used COINTELPRO program techniques to harass, intimidate, defame, and discredit her.
 The FBI's stated goal was an unspecified "neutralization" of Seberg with a subsidiary objective to "cause her embarrassment and serve to cheapen her image with the public", while taking the "usual precautions to avoid identification of the Bureau."
 The FBI's strategy and modalities can be found in its interoffice memos.

 In 1970, the FBI created a false story from a San Francisco-based informant that the child Seberg was carrying was not fathered by her ex-husband Romain Gary, as initially claimed, but by Raymond Hewitt, a member of the Black Panther Party.
 The story was reported by gossip columnist Joyce Haber of the Los Angeles Times as a blind item.
 (Note: "She is beautiful, she is blonde, and she was born in the state of one of the senators Ted Kennedy just proposed for the 1972 Democratic Presidential nomination... a distinguished diplomat picked her for his wife... her houseguests were often... black nationalists...
 And now, according to all those really 'in' international sources, topic A is the baby Miss A is expecting, and its father.
 Papa's said to be a rather prominent Black Panther.")
 It was also printed by Newsweek magazine, in which Seberg was directly named.
 Seberg went into premature labor and, on August 23, 1970, gave birth to a 4 lb baby girl.
 The child died two days later.
 Seberg held a funeral in her hometown with an open casket that allowed reporters to see the infant's white skin to disprove the rumors, though she later acknowledged that a Mexican student revolutionary, Carlos Navarra, was the actual father.